Rel Primer: Basic Syntax

 def output = R

-A relation name followed by square brackets on the left-hand side of a definition is not a partial relational application.
-You can think of it as almost the opposite to a relational application, which can be used to remove the added elements:
+A relation name followed by square brackets in the head of a definition is also a partial relational application.
+Consider the following:

 // read query